moonnada/moonnada/README.md

 ### 👨‍💻 About Me
-  * 🎓 Study Software Engineering at San Jose State University
+  * 😆 Passionated full-stack developer
+  * 🤓 Worked at 2 different startups for about 2 years.
   * 😀 Love rock climbing, cycling, and working out

  <br />